6 Ways to Unleash the Power of Your Riding Seat

 5. Change Directions.

 Did you know that you can allow a horse to turn smoothly and in balance simply from a seat aid?
-Your hands work on keeping the horse straight through the turn, and your seat works from the waist down to turn the horse from his middle.
-Soon you will be free from “steering” the horse with your hands.
+Your hands work on keeping the horse straight through the turn, and your seat works to turn the horse from his middle.
+Soon you will be free from "steering" the horse with your hands.
 Eventually, the horse will appear to read your mind because the aids will become incredibly subtle and shared only between you and your horse.
 The only visible result will be the lack of fuss and a total unison in movement.

 6. Stop!
 (No Hands Needed!)